 Some respondents on one hand highlight the link between teachers’ evaluation and professional development, but on the other hand are sceptical about this link.
 Their scepticism stems from their belief that evaluation is imposed in order to control and manipulate teachers.
 CI3 notes that "... yes, it would be linked, with...the theoretical meaning of evaluation.
 But in the way it is going to be implemented now, I have reservations".
 In the same tone, EA2 notes that: "Professional development... is linked probably at a level of coercion and...I don't know if it has a meaningful connection....".

-Research Conclusions

-Regarding the first research question, the respondents believe that the purpose of teachers’ evaluation is to improve their work.
+DiscussionsRegarding the first research question, the respondents believe that the purpose of teachers’ evaluation is to improve their work.
 They consider that evaluation offers the possibility to identify weaknesses or shortcomings.
 Then, training and/or professional development interventions are proposed, again through the evaluation, in order to address the weaknesses and shortcomings, so that teachers can implement their work more effectively.
 It is obvious that the participants in the survey recognize and emphatically highlight improvement as one of the main purposes of evaluation.
 Similar findings appear in other studies (Adnot et al, 2017; Andreadakis & Maggopoulos, 2006; Clipa, 2015; Dounavis & Zbainos, 2020; Danielson, 2011; Matsangouras, 2012; Stainberg & Sartain, 2015; Taylor & Tyler, 2012; Taylor & Tyler, 2012b).
 Given that the teacher is considered one of the key contributors in the educational process, the improvement of teachers’ work is considered by the respondents to have an impact on learning achievements.
 Therefore, they believe that the purpose of teachers’ evaluation is also to improve learning achievements.
 Finally, control and manipulation seem to be another purpose of teacher evaluation for the respondents.

 Regarding the evaluation criteria - the second research question - respondents stress the particular importance of relationships and cooperation in the educational context, classroom management, school climate, participation in lifelong learning, professional consistency, teaching organizing, prior experience, transferability and learning outcomes.
 Based on their knowledge and experiences from their daily classroom and school practice, respondents propose, as evaluation criteria, the behaviours and practices that are also suggested by research on effective teachers and teaching.
 It seems, therefore, that the findings of related research on the one hand and the everyday practice of teachers in the classroom on the other hand have much in common.
 At this point should be noted the position of several respondents who are highly sceptical about the possibility of measuring the evaluation criteria, as they believe that many dimensions of teachers' work are unmeasurable.
 Similar findings to the above-mentioned appear also in other studies (Papantoniou-Zorpa & Petridou, 2012; Maggopoulos, 2005).
 Although we asked the participants to choose the most important criterion, most of them did not choose one, as they consider all of them to be important.
 However, those who "dared" to choose the most important one mentioned the relationship with students, learning environment, participation in Lifelong Learning and the organizing of teaching.